Using Rstudio server with charliecloud

 Charliecloud runs unprivileged images, that means that software such as Rstudio server which usually need privileged access to a system can not be run without problems.
 In this post I’ll describe a way to circumvent this issue mainly by

-1. not executing the Rstudio-daemon but the rserver binary and
+- not executing the Rstudio-daemon but the

-2. providing a custom light authentication script
+binary and - providing a custom light authentication script

 The main issue is really that Rstudio tries to perform PAM authentication, which is not possible due to it being run in unprivileged mode.
 Hence, we generate a custom authentication procedure.